-In many cases, there is currently not enough pricing and information available to be considered in this planning cycle; however, where possible, we have endeavored to analyze those situations where we feel sufficient data is available.
+In many cases, there is currently not enough pricing and supply information available to be considered in this planning cycle; however, where possible, we have endeavored to analyze those situations where we feel sufficient data is available.
 Cascade continues to monitor the BNG activities of companies such as Pacific Gas & Electric, Intermountain Gas, Sempra Utilities and Puget Sound Energy.

 Storage Resources